ohhdemgirls/bithammer/README.md

   1. Block BitTorrent on your router
   2. Configuring traffic QOS on the router
-  2. Banning user's on the router
+  2. Banning users on the router

 These are advanced router configurations and may be confusing to the average user and 'home' router equipment: